wuyang1002431655/tango_with_django_19/manuscript/chapter15-rango-exercises.md

 So far we have been adding in different pieces of functionality to Rango.
-We've been building up the application in this manner to get you familiar with the Django Framework, and to learn about how to construct the various parts of a website that you are likely to make in your own projects.
-Rango however at the present moment is not very cohesive.
-In this chapter, we challenge you to improve the application and its user experience by bringing together functionality that we've already implemented alongside some awesome new additions.
+We've been building up the application in this manner to get you familiar with the Django Framework, and to learn about how to construct the various parts of an application.
+However, at the moment, Rango is not very cohesive or interactive.
+In this chapter, we challenge you to improve the application and its user experience by bringing together some of the functionality that we have already implemented along with some other features.

-To make Rango more coherent and integrated it would be nice to add the following functionality.
+To make Rango more coherent, integrated and interactive, it would be nice to add the following functionality.

 - Track the clickthroughs of Categories and Pages, i.e.:
-	- count the number of times a category is viewed;
+	- count the number of times a category is viewed
-	- count the number of times a page is viewed via Rango; and
+	- count the number of times a page is viewed via Rango, and
 	- collect likes for categories (see [Django and Ajax Chapter]({#chapter-ajax})).
 - Integrate the browsing and searching within categories, i.e.:
-	- instead of having a disconnected search page, let users search for pages on each specific category page
+	- instead of having a disconnected search page, let users search for pages on each specific category page, and
-	- let users filter the set of categories shown in the side bar (see [Django and Ajax Chapter]({#chapter-ajax})); and only updates the results (see [Django and Ajax Chapter]({#chapter-ajax}))
+	- let users filter the set of categories shown in the side bar (see [Django and Ajax Chapter]({#chapter-ajax})).
 - Provide services for Registered Users, i.e.:
 	- Assuming you have switched the `django-registration-redux`, we need to setup the registration form to collect the additional information (i.e. website, profile picture)
-	- let users view their profile;
+	- let users view their profile
-	- let users edit their profile; and
+	- let users edit their profile, and
 	- let users see the list of users and their profiles.

 I> ###Note